bjpcorp/GTheme/README.md

 # GTheme
-Working files of default and custom svg icons for use in themes for [The Gramps Project](https://github.com/gramps-project/gramps) Geneology Software.
+Working files default and custom SVG icons for use in themes for [The Gramps Project](https://github.com/gramps-project/gramps) Geneology Software.

 ## Description

-Working fles, SVG Collection of default and new icons for use with Gramps Geneology Software, requested icons for Gramps Addons and concept icons for future themes.
+Working files, SVG Collection of default and new icons for use with Gramps Geneology Software, requested icons for Gramps Addons and concept icons for future themes.

 ### Dependencies